Joshuajrodrigues/akanksha-gajankar-site/src/content/blog/post-6.md

 ## The Era of Browser Wars (Late 1990s - Early 2000s)

-During this period, web developers faced challenges due to the "browser wars" between Internet Explorer and Netscape Navigator.
+During this period, UxUi Designers faced challenges due to the "browser wars" between Internet Explorer and Netscape Navigator.
 Cross-browser compatibility became a significant concern, leading to the development of various JavaScript libraries and frameworks to help tackle these issues.

 ## The Web 2.0 Revolution (Mid-2000s)